ecr1980/landing_page_tutorial/README.md

 This is the landing page project for The Odin Project's Flex Box section in the Foundations course.
 See https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page .

+Image of cathedral credit to user ddzphoto at pixabay.com.